FH-Potsdam/teaching-parametric-design/lectures/04-complexity/index.md

 const sketchWidth = 400;
 const sketchHeight = 400;
 const numPoints = 30;
+// We use velocity to modify how fast the points move in the random directions
-const velocity = 2;
+// Higher velocity faster moving const velocity = 2;
 const points = [];
 for (let p = 0; p < numPoints; p += 1) {